practicalli/clojure-web-services/projects/leiningen/todo-app/connect-to-postgres/define-db-connection.md

 ## From Heroku

+`JDBC_DATABASE_URL` environment variable should be used for the Heroku database connection

-The DATABASE_URL for the Heroku Postgres add-on follows this naming convention:
+The `DATABASE_URL` environment variable from the Heroku Postgres add-on follows this naming convention:

 postgres://<username>:<password>@<host>/<dbname>